bayramatakankosdurma/bayramatakankosdurma/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;I am a web developer.
 I am a licence student at Bursa Technical University with profession of Computer Engineering.
 </br>
 <br>
- &#x25B8; I was a Intern at <a href="https://pirahas.com/">Pirahas Yazılım</a> for 4 months.
+ &#x25B8; I was an Intern at <a href="https://pirahas.com/">Pirahas Yazılım</a> for 4 months.
 July 2020 to November 2020.
 </br>
  &#x25B8; I am learning SQL and Bootstrap 4.
 For the next step, I will learn JavaScript and it's derivative languages.
 </br>